Info

 Participants will have a finished written and verbal pitch for their idea.

 Hilary Fennell is an award-winning programme maker and journalist with extensive experience of working in television and radio as a series producer, writer and director.
 As a journalist, she has over twenty years’ experience in interviewing, writing and broadcasting, for various national media.
 So, she knows a story – and how to develop it – when she sees one.
-She also lectures at IADT and Griffith College.
+She lectures at IADT and Griffith College.